Last updated: June 26, 2018

-If you want to see the best recruitment tools in one place, then you’ll LOVE this guide.
+If you want the best recruiting tools in one place, then you’ll LOVE this guide filled with recruiting software.

-There are over 70 free and paid software tools designed to simplify your job as a recruiter.
+There are over 80 free and paid recruiter software tools designed to simplify your job.

-And you can filter through the list of HR tech to find the best recruiting tools for you.
+And you can filter through the list of tools to find the best ones for recruiters.

 There are applicant tracking systems, CRMs, sourcing tools and much more.